 Preventing erosion with native plants is a common ecological practice in land management.
 It is a relatively easy way to conserve topsoils and prevent open areas from wearing away.
 Other methods include coir netting, mulching, terracing, and wind or water breaks.

 Cover crops, such as vetch, rye, and clover, are excellent plants for erosion control.
 These hardy, easy-to-grow plants send out nets of roots that help hold topsoil in place while also reducing competitive weeds.
 When tilled back into the soil, they increase the nutrient density as they compost.

 Other types of erosion control plants might include ground covers.
 Examples of ornamental erosion control are:

 Native grass plants are useful for erosion control and have the added benefit of fitting readily into the landscape.
 They will easily transplant and take in conditions that mimic their natural habitat.
 Native grasses also need less maintenance as they are adapted to the region in which they occur and receive most of their needs in the existing site.
 The right grasses for soil erosion depend upon your zone and region.

 Overall, some excellent choices are:

-In arid regions, buffalo grass, deer grass and native bunchgrasses are useful erosion control.
+In arid regions, buffalo grass, deer grass, and native bunchgrasses are useful for erosion control.